-The University of Oxford will hold data about you for up to 25 years after the 'end of the study' this is from the date of last publication resulting from the study, following which annual reviews of data retention will be undertaken.
+The University of Oxford will hold identifiable, personal data about you for the duration of this follow-up including data linkage as described above until 31st March 2024.
+Anonymised research data (under the study Unique ID) will be retained up to 25 years after the 'end of the study'.
+This is from the date of last publication resulting from the study, following which annual reviews of retention of anonymised research data will be undertaken.